ilonajulczuk/urlich-client/README.md

 - json parsing (json-c)
 - testing
 - configuration from file or env variable
-- list of recently uploaded files?
+- list of recently created shortened links?
-- search of all updated files
+- search of all updated links

 # Dependencies